wp-plugins/woocommerce-arabic-currencies/readme.txt

 = Features  =

-* Twenty-one Arab currency .
+* Twenty-one Arab currency.
-* Add all currencies direct to list woocommerce for currencies .
+* Add all currencies direct to list woocommerce for currencies.
-* Supports add more currencies .
+* Supports add more currencies.

 = Translations =
 * Arabic